roytang/blog/content/replies/2016/04/d28c3yd/index.md

 - Philippines
 ---

+Recent controversies:

-Recent controversies:\n\n- opposed the RH bill\n- plagiarized a speech \n- Sotto is one of the two senators who have inserted provision on libel under the Cybercrime Prevention Act of 2012 or Anti-Cybercrime Law
+- opposed the RH bill\n- plagiarized a speech \n- Sotto is one of the two senators who have inserted provision on libel under the Cybercrime Prevention Act of 2012 or Anti-Cybercrime Law